 There are over 50 training faculty involved in the Masters' program that together offer a broad choice of advisors and research topics from which to choose.
 About half have primary appointments in the Department of Neurobiology and Behavior.
 Others have primary appointments in university departments of Biochemistry, Medicine, Pediatrics, Pharmacology, Physiology and Biophysics, Psychology, Psychiatry and others or in off-campus departments at Brookhaven National Laboratory and Cold Spring Harbor Laboratories.
 Broadly, faculty research interests include Biophysics and Cellular Neurobiology, Molecular Neurobiology, Integrative and Behavioral Neurobiology, and Computational/Theoretical Neuroscience.

-Application review will begin January 1st on a rolling basis.
-To receive full consideration all prospective MS students should apply by March 15th for admission to start in the following Summer term.
-Late applications will be considered, space permitting.
-Applicants do not need to send their official transcripts unless they are offered admission into the program.
-GRE scores not required for Masters program.
+Application review begins January 15 and continues on a rolling basis until March 15th.
+Late applications may be considered after that time, space permitting.
+Incoming students begin in Summer term, with courses starting in July.
+Applicants do not need to send their official transcripts until they are offered admission into the program.
+GRE scores not required for Masters program but may be considered to bolster an application.